Dyslexia tests for primary and secondary school students and adults.

-- difficulty with spelling skills and writing skills
+- difficulty with spelling and/or writing skills

 - organisation skills